fluxninja/aperture/docs/content/reference/blueprints/policies/feature-rollout/average-latency.md

 <!-- vale off -->

-<a id="rollout"></a>
+<a id="reset"></a>

 <ParameterDescription
-    name='rollout'
+    name='reset'
-    description='Start feature rollout.
-This setting can be updated at runtime without shutting down the policy.
-The feature rollout gets paused if this flag is set to false in the middle of a feature rollout.' type='Boolean'
+    description='Reset feature rollout to the first step.
+This setting can be updated at the runtime without shutting down the policy.' type='Boolean'
     reference=''
     value='false'